 Our SEA® technology was originally developed by the University of North Dakota's Energy and Environmental Research Center.
-It was tested and refined on numerous operating coal-fired EGUs, with the founder of our wholly owned subsidiary participating with the Energy and Environmental Research Center on these tests since 2008.
+It was tested and refined on numerous operating coal-fired EGUs, with the founder of our wholly-owned subsidiary participating with the Energy and Environmental Research Center on these tests since 2008.
 The Energy and Environmental Research Center Foundation, a non-profit entity, obtained patents on this technology.
 Between 2009 and 2017, we maintained an exclusive worldwide license with respect to this patented technology, which applied to various domestic and foreign patents and patent applications.
 Such formed the basis of our mercury control technology.
 On April 24, 2017, we acquired from The Energy and Environmental Research Center Foundation all such patent rights, including all patents and patents pending, domestic and foreign, relating to the foregoing technology.

-As of June 30, 2025, we had a patent portfolio relating to mercury removal of 33 granted patents worldwide, consisting of 26 U.S. patents and 7 foreign patents (Canada, Germany, European Patent Office and China) with expiration dates ranging from August 2025 to September 2034.
-Fourteen of these patents expired in August 2025.
+As of December 31, 2025, our patent portfolio relating to mercury removal included 18 granted patents worldwide, consisting of 14 U.S. patents and 4 foreign patents (Canada, Europe and China), with stated expiration dates ranging from January 2026 to August 2034.
+Between August and October 2025, 12 U.S. Patents and 2 foreign patents relating to mercury removal expired.
 We continue to maintain a portfolio of patents relating to mercury removal in the U.S. and abroad.
-In addition, in 2024, we filed 2 provisional patent applications in the U.S. relating to water treatment.